Share Price:

 Our Progress Highlights

-of key raw materials in our products were certified or responsibly sourced2
+of key raw materials in our products were certified or responsibly sourced.

 100%

-products repaired or refreshed using our product aftercare services3
+products repaired or refreshed using our global ReBurberry aftercare services offer.

-of our consumer paper-based packaging is widely recyclable
+of our paper-based packaging is Forest Stewardship Council certified (FSC ®) and widely recyclable.

 Our Commitments in Action

-By the end of the year, 390 stores across 33 countries and territories offered one or more of our aftercare services.
+By the end of FY 2025/26, 385 stores across 32 countries and territories offered one or more of our global ReBurberry aftercare services, with over 41,000 products repaired or refreshed during the year.

 Our Sustainable Raw Materials Portfolio

-More information on our Sustainable Raw Materials Portfolio can be found in our Basis of Reporting.
+More information on our Sustainable Raw Materials Portfolio can be found here.

 1 Scope of the metric applies to all main materials and down filling, where more than 50% of the composition within the specific material is either cotton, synthetics including polyester, nylon, thermoplastic polyurethane (TPU) and polyurethane (PU), leather, wool, down and feather, or viscose.